meteora-digital/tween/README.md

 });
 ```

-##### Tweening
+##### Tweening - smoothly animate a number from one value to another.

-Use tweening to smoothly animate a number from one value to another.
+The tween method will load the controller with a new task, it can currently only have one task at a time.

-the tween() method takes 3 arguments
+the tween() method takes 3 arguments:

 | Type | Description | Defaults |
 |------|-------------|----------|